testops-intelli/etl-runner/README.md

   (`Active` to `A`), `NULL` (sedol), plus a discarded source column
 - All six rule types, including `LOOKUP` resolving holder names to surrogate keys with zero unresolved rows
-- Row filter restricting a corporate actions extract to dividend rows only
 - Failure path: bad numeric, unparseable date, unmapped `VALUE_MAP` value, and unresolvable `LOOKUP` key each fail their row, are reported by row and column, and leave production unchanged after rollback